Orlys/SpotifyLyricsNET/README.md

 > Notes:<br>
 > Date format: DD/MM/YYYY

+>v1.4.1 (20/08/2019):
+>- Fixed bug that caused crash if you tried to mark as "correct" missing lyrics
+>- Fixed UI glitch (mark as correct icon didn't change color when you changed the theme)<br>
+>*(the source of this version is available only in C#)*

 >v1.4.0 (20/08/2019):
 >- Added ability to mark lyrics as "correct", so those will appear every time you listen to that song